arjunbector/Lingo/README.md

 ## About

-Case Cobra is software as service which helps the users to learn multiple languages online with bite-size lessons based on science.
+Lingo is a language learning platform that uses spaced repetition to help users learn new languages.
+The app provides a seamless learning experience with a clean and intuitive UI.

 ## Getting Started